RapDoodle/mangee-flask-restful/README.md

 # Mangee Flask-RESTful
 Mangee Flask-RESTful is a template/framework designed to simplify the process of building scalable RESTful Flask applications.

+## Note
+This project is still under development.
+Please do not use the current version for production purposes.

 # Getting Started

 - Clone the repository